apegah14/TuneExpertLib/README.md

 ## Compiling
 ### Dependencies
 There are a few dependencies that should be noted:
-- A C/C++ compiler (we recommend just installing build-essentials for Linux and MinGW for Windows)
+- A C/C++ compiler (we recommend just installing build-essentials for Linux and MinGW64 for Windows)
 - CMake
 - make (Linux)
 - Ninja (Linux)